The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

-Now we consider a block $A_t$ corresponding to eigenvalues $\pm\lambda_t\neq 0 $.
-As in the previous case we first make all blocks as big as possible.
-That if for a nonzero block $A_{ij}$, $a_{ij}^{(k)}\neq 0$, make $a_{ij}^{(k)}= 0$, and instead make $a_{ij}\neq 0$ (remember in this case we necessarily have $i\neq j$).
-The resulting matrix $A_t$ has equal or higher rank.
-Any such resulting matrix $A_t$ is formed by \say{pairing} blocks corresponding to a couple of positive-negative eigenvalues as these are the only blocks that can be non zero.
-That is if $A_{ij}\neq 0 $, then $0\leq i\leq r_t^+$ and $r_t^+ \leq j\leq r_t^++r_t^-$.
+for some $S\geq\mathcal R_{\mathfrak J_{\mu}^{\neq 0}}$.
+Suppose without loss of generality that it has the shape given in Lemma \ref{simpleformofsolutions}.
+We show that $S= \mathcal{R}_{\mathfrak J_{\mu}^{\neq 0}}$.
+The idea is that the \say{pairing} constructed at the beginning for the matrix $A$ at the beginning of this proof gives the maximum possible rank.
+We will transform the matrix $B$ in several steps, without decreasing the rank, until we obtain a matrix similar to the matrix constructed at the beginning of this proof.
+After each transformation we will still refer to the matrix as $B$, so as to not introduce more notation.
+First make each nonzero block as big as possible.
+That is if for a nonzero block $B_{ij}$, we have $B_{ij}=I_{ij}^{[k]\pm}$, for some $k>1$, substitute it for $B_{ij}=I_{ij}^{[1]\pm}$ (recall in this case we necessarily have that for nonzero blocks $i\neq j$).
+The resulting matrix $B$ has equal or higher rank.
+Any such resulting matrix $B$ is formed by \say{pairing} blocks corresponding to a couple of positive-negative eigenvalues as these are the only blocks that can be nonzero.
+That is if $B_{ij}\neq 0 $ with $i<j$, then $1\leq i\leq k_{\mu}^+$ and $k_{\mu}^+ < j\leq k_{\mu}^++k_{\mu}^-$.
 There are of course blocks that will be left without a pair, such block rows will be necessarily zero.
-Every nonzero block $A_{ij}$ introduces necessarily $\abs{n_i-n_j}$ zero rows.
-Therefore the rank of this matrix $A$ can be described by
+Every nonzero block $B_{ij}$ introduces necessarily $\abs{n_i-n_j}$ zero rows.
+Therefore the rank of this matrix $B$ can be described by

-for some $P\in \mathrm{Per}(\max(p_i^+,p_i^-),\mathbb{R})$.
+for some $P\in \mathrm{Per}(\max(k_{\mu}^+,k_{\mu}^-),\mathbb{R})$.
 So the matrix with highest rank we could have is

 It is well known that this is achieved when the vectors are paired in descending order, that is exactly when $P=I$, which is the previous construction.
-This completes our proof.
+This completes our proof. \end{proof} Now we can combine the previous two Lemmas and give the first main result of this section.